PelmeenidHapukoorega/Solutions-Architect/AZ-104/01-Prerequisites/01 Cloud Shell.md

 *   **Timeout:** The shell times out after **20 minutes** of inactivity.
 You cannot increase this.
 *   **Networking:** Cloud Shell runs in a container managed by Microsoft.
 To access resources inside a Private VNET, you must configure "Cloud Shell in a VNET" (Advanced topic).
 *   **Editor:** Contains a built-in code editor (Monaco).
 Open it by typing `code .`.
+*   **No Root Access (sudo):** You are a standard user.
+You cannot run commands requiring admin permissions (like sudo apt-get install).
+You must install tools to your local user scope.
+*   **Concurrency Limit:** You generally cannot open multiple independent sessions simultaneously; it is designed for one active instance per user.
+*   **Long-Running Scripts:** Because of the 20-minute timeout, Cloud Shell is not suitable for long background tasks.
+If the connection drops, the state is lost.

 ## 3. Operations (CLI & PowerShell)